-- 5. Transform each kind of adaptation into an aspect.
-Use AOP constructions such as pointcuts and advice to access the application components that can change and the execution points (join points) where the adaptations should be performed.
-These aspects should contain the least amount of non-aspect code as possible, delegating necessary actions to auxiliary classes that will be developed in a later step.
-Besides that, these classes should be able to access the context manager module in order to verify whether an adaptation should be done.
-Each aspect can also be a SpecificAdaptabilityAspect in the situation illustrated by Figure 4. - 6.
-Develop the auxiliary classes.
+SpecificAdaptabilityAspect in the situation illustrated by Figure 4.

+6. Develop the auxiliary classes.
 These classes will actually present the code to be executed at the points selected in the aspects module.
 Their design should promote reuse by many aspects.
 In order to perform dynamic adaptations, this module should communicate with the adaptation data provider module.
 One suggestion is to include in these classes interpreters of AOM for the application being developed.

-10 Example
+Example

-To exemplify the Adaptability Aspects pattern, and specially its second scenario, we will now consider a dictionary application developed in Java [5], for the J2ME (Java 2 Micro Edition) platform.
-This platform accommodates consumer electronics and embedded devices [12].
+To exemplify the AdapPE pattern, and specially its second scenario, we will now consider a dictionary application developed in Java [5], for the J2ME (Java 2 Micro Edition) platform.
+This platform accommodates consumer electronics and embedded devices [11].
 The AOP language used is AspectJ [7], a general purpose aspect-oriented extension to Java in widespread use.

-Our Base Application will be composed by this dictionary, which is a simple MIDP (Mobile Information Device Profile)-based application (also known as MIDlet [12]), without any adaptations.
-Its basic functionality is to translate a given word from English into Portuguese.
+Our Core Application will be composed by this dictionary, which is a simple MIDP (Mobile Information Device Profile)-based application (also known as MIDlet [11]), without any adaptations.
+Its basic functionality is to translate a given word from English to Portuguese.
 It follows the MVC [1] architectural pattern and its main classes are illustrated by Figure 6: the controller part is being represented by the DictionaryMIDlet and the DictionaryController; the view part is represented by the DictionaryScreen; the model is represented by the InputSearchData class, which stores some information about the dictionary, such as the word being translated and the source and destination languages of the translation.